howardhe02/blackjack/README.md

 # Blackjack Game

-This project is an interactive Blackjack game built with HTML, CSS, JavaScript, and jQuery.
-It offers a smooth and engaging gameplay experience with stylish visuals and animations.
+This project is an interactive Blackjack game offering a smooth and engaging gameplay experience with stylish visuals and animations.
 The game is fully responsive, making it enjoyable to play on both desktop and mobile devices.

 ## Features